 * 401(K) plans, defined benefit plans, profit sharing plans, cash balance plans and other qualified retirement plans sponsored by employers (including sole proprietors).
 This term also includes 403(b) tax sheltered annuities sponsored by charitable entities and education institutions and 457 arrangements sponsored by tax-exempt entities and governmental entities.

 Yes.
-Long-term care insurance is typically considered health insurance for Iowa Guaranty Association purposes.
+Long-term care insurance is typically considered health insurance for Guaranty Association purposes.
+The limit on the amount of coverage the Guaranty Association will provide for long-term care insurance is $300,000 per life.

-For group health insurance, state law allows the Iowa Guaranty Association to continue your coverage only for a limited time based on the renewal date of your policy.
+For group health insurance, state law requires the Guaranty Association to continue your coverage only for a limited time based on the renewal date of your policy.
 Group contracts can be terminated as of sixty days after the finding of insolvency.
-If the Guaranty Association finds that benefits provided, provisions pertaining to renewal or premiums charged under any contract are not reasonable, it may offer alternate coverage as approved by the court.
+If the Guaranty Association finds that benefits provided or the provisions pertaining to renewal or premiums charged under any contract are not reasonable, it may offer alternate coverage as approved by the court.
 If the owner does not accept alternate coverage within 180 days of notification, the Guaranty Association has no liability for any claim incurred or continuing beyond the termination date.

-Policies with insurers not licensed to do business in Iowa; health maintenance organization (HMO) contracts; policy benefits the insurer does not guarantee, which were not approved by the Iowa Division of Insurance, or for which the policyholder bears the risk (such as the non-guaranteed portion of a variable life insurance or annuity contract); self-insured employer plans; interest rate yields that exceed an average rate; Medicare Part C and D policies; and fraternal benefit society insurance certificates.
+Policies with insurers not licensed to do business in Iowa; policy benefits the insurer does not guarantee, which were not approved by the Iowa Division of Insurance, or for which the policyholder bears the risk (such as the non-guaranteed portion of a variable life insurance or annuity contract); self-insured employer plans; interest rate yields that exceed an average rate; Medicare Part C and D policies; and fraternal benefit society insurance certificates.
 Certain, less commonly known insurance policies and arrangements not listed here are also not protected.
-If you are unsure about whether your policy is excluded from guaranty association protection, you should review the current Iowa Guaranty Association Act.
+If you are unsure about whether your policy is excluded from Guaranty Association protection, you should review the current Iowa Guaranty Association Act.

-Call the Iowa Insurance Division at 515.281.4450.
+Call the Iowa Insurance Division at 515.654.6600.
 The Division maintains complete and current records of all insurance companies licensed to do business in the state.
-You may also obtain a listing of Iowa licensed companies at the Division’s Web site at www.iid.state.ia.us.
+You may also obtain a listing of Iowa licensed companies at the Division’s website at https://iid.iowa.gov.

 Iowa Insurance Guaranty Association